 Yes, you can go swimming if you have eczema.
 You might need to take some precautions, though, as the water and chlorine from the swimming pool may irritate your skin and make your eczema worse.

 How swimming will affect your eczema will depend on how severe your eczema is, how much chlorine there is in the swimming pool and how long you spend in the pool.
 If the swimming pool contains a lot of chlorine, it’s more likely to irritate your skin.

 To reduce the harmful effects that swimming may have on your skin, apply a thick layer of emollient before you swim.
-Shower straight after swimming to rinse the chlorinated water off your skin.
-Apply more emollient after swimming once you have dried.
+Shower straight after swimming with fresh water to rinse the chlorinated water off your skin.
+Apply more emollient after gently drying your skin.
 You may need to use extra emollient or a steroid cream if you find that swimming has made your eczema worse.

 Ultraviolet (UV) radiation, which is given off by the sun, reduces inflammation of your skin.
 This may help to clear your eczema symptoms temporarily – but it isn’t a cure.